PlayFab/UnitySDK/README.md

 PlayFabSettings.TitleId = "AD08";
 ```

+#### HTTP Request Configuration:

+From the EdEx panel (Settings -> Project), or the PlayFabSharedSettings scriptable object, you can define one of two options for making your HTTPS Rest calls to PlayFab.

+The UnityWww option uses the Unity WWW class to make web requests.
+This is the more stable option, but all requests are made using the main Unity thread.

+The HttpWebRequest option uses the C# native HttpRequest library.
+This option is multi-threaded, and most of the request will not execute on the main thread.
+Additionally, advanced users can use PlayFabSettings to customize their request timeouts and other HttpRequest settings (not documented).
+There is currently a bug in this option where performance will degrade for long running GameServers, or clients that run for more than 24 hours.
+For these situations, please use UnityWWW.

-To make server API calls:
+#### To make server API calls:

+The best way to do this is enable it from the PlayFab Editor Extensions Panel (PlayFab Panel -> Settings -> API).

-This guide will direct you how to find the "Scripting Define Symbols": https://docs.unity3d.com/Manual/PlatformDependentCompilation.html, under the heading "Platform Custom Defines".
+Non EdEx panel users: This guide will direct you how to find the "Scripting Define Symbols": https://docs.unity3d.com/Manual/PlatformDependentCompilation.html, under the heading "Platform Custom Defines".

 The Unity setting you need to modify is:
 Edit -> Projet Settings -> Player -> "PC & Mac & Linux Standalone" -> "Platform Custom Defines"